 Cocoa is packed with nutrients, and moderate, regular consumption of high-quality chocolate (like our favorite Hu Chocolate brand) provides the body with a great deal of benefits.
 Just to clarify, it is not about reaching for any old chocolate bar that graces the shelves of a supermarket, as most products out there are loaded with harmful, toxic ingredients such as high fructose corn syrup and artificial flavorings.
 However, high-quality dark chocolate with at least 70% cocoa content, when eaten in moderation, does the body good by providing magnesium, copper, manganese, fiber, iron, and other minerals.
 Magnesium deficiency is being linked with an astonishing number of health issues.

 Research has shown that cocoa is higher in antioxidants than other antioxidant-rich foods such as blueberries and acai berries.
-Antioxidants help to boost the immune system and to protect the body against oxidative stress and damage from free radicals.
+Antioxidants help to boost the immune system and protect the body against oxidative stress and damage from free radicals.

 OTHER BENEFITS OF CONSUMING HIGH-QUALITY CHOCOLATE: